Jacob Hornik

-Jacob Hornik (יעקב הורניק) (born March 7, 1942 in Haifa, Israel) is a professor in marketing and communications, author of many books and researcher papers, and consultant; currently he is the Vice President and Head of the Management School at the w.
+Jacob Hornik (Hebrew: יעקב הורניק; born March 7, 1942) is a professor in marketing and communications, author of many books and researcher papers, and consultant; currently he is the Vice President and Head of the Management School at the w.
 Galil Academic College.
-Professor Hornik is the author of many marketing books, and recently published a new edition of the book Marketing Management with Professor Philip Kotler of Kellog University.
+Professor Hornik is the author of many marketing books and recently published a new edition of the book Marketing Management with Professor Philip Kotler of Northwestern University.

-Nowadays his research focuses on two major research projects.
-1. Applying advances Neuro-Imaging techniques to explore individual responses to marketing stimuli.
-2. The use of Facet Meta theory in advertising models.

-He also acts as a member of various Board of Directors and provides consulting services to leading companies and advertising agencies.